T1 announces new Dota 2 roster along with three coaches and one analyst | Dot Esports

 This article is brought to you by StatBanana, the best Dota 2 strategy tool.

-Stand-in after stand-in has not stopped T1 from finally locking in their roster for the season.
+Stand-in after stand-in hasn’t stopped T1 from finally locking in their roster for the season.
 The Korean organization has elected for a cosmopolitan roster, with their one remaining Korean player being the first player they recruited.

 Black^ can now add Korea to the list of regions he’s played in.
 He has previously played in Europe, CIS, China, Southeast Asia, and even stood-in briefly for a South American team.